On renormalized Hamiltonian nets: Introduction

-Roughly speaking, we will mainly study whether the semigroup $e^{-\beta H_{\mathrm{ren}}(P)}$ improves the positivity in the present study.
-Because the renormalized Hamiltonian $H_{\mathrm{ren}}(P)$ is defined through infinite energy renormalization, this problem has been known to be difficult.
 There are two approaches to the problem.
 One is Matte-M\o ller's method \cite{MM} based on the path integral formula; their method is applicable in the Schr\"odinger representation.
-Other approach is established by Miyao in \cite{Miyao3,Miyao4,Miyao5}; his method originates from Fr\"ohlich's pioneering works \cite{JFroehlich1,JFroehlich2} and is effective in the Fock representation.
-These two methods complement each other and have specific advantages.
-Our algebraic approach in the present paper provides a general framework of Miyao's works and is expected to develop further in the future.
+The other approach is established by the author in \cite{Miyao3,Miyao4,Miyao5}; his method originates from Fr\"ohlich's pioneering works \cite{JFroehlich1,JFroehlich2} and is effective in the Fock representation.
+As discussed in Section \ref{NelsonNetII}, these two methods complement each other and have specific advantages.
+Our algebraic approach in this paper provides a general framework of the author\rq{}s works.
+As we will perform, the present method naturally covers the massless case.
+Moreover, we will prove that the positivity improvingness of the semigroup $e^{-\beta H_{\mathrm{Nelson}}}$, not $e^{-\beta H_{\rm ren}(P)}$, in the {\it Fock representation}.
+As far as we know, this result is new and provide information on the renormalized Nelson Hamiltonian which is different from the one obtained in the Schr\"odinger representation.

-The organization of the present paper is as follows: In Section \ref{DefRe}, we introduce the renormalized Hamiltonian net which is a generalization of (\ref{KappaDec3}).
-Then we state main results.
-In Section \ref{Proofs}, we prove the main results.
-Section \ref{NelsonNet} is devoted to give an example of the renormalized Hamiltonian net, called the Nelson net.
-In Appendices \ref{UsefulT}, \ref{DefTens} and \ref{C}, we give a list of fundamental facts that are used in the main sections.
+The organization of the present paper is as follows: In Section \ref{DefRe}, we introduce the concept of renormalized Hamiltonian nets which is a generalization of (\ref{KappaDec3}).
+Then we illustrate an abstract theory of the positivity improving semigroups associated with the renormalized Hamiltonian net.
+In Section \ref{Proofs}, we prove the results in Section \ref{DefRe}.
+Section \ref{NelsonNet} is devoted to give an example of the renormalized Hamiltonian net associated with the Nelson Hamiltonian at fixed total momentum: $H_{\mathrm{ren}}(P)$.
+In Section \ref{NelsonNetII}, we examine the renormalized Hamiltonian net associated with the Nelson Hamiltonian with confining potential: $H_{\mathrm{Nelson}}$.
+In Appendices \ref{UsefulT} and \ref{DefTens}, we give a list of fundamental facts that are used in the main sections.
+In Appendices \ref{ProofNelsonII} and \ref{Ext2V}, we prove the positivity improvingness of the semigroup generated by the Hamiltonian $H_{\mathrm{Nelson}, \kappa}$ in the Fock representation.
+This fact is a basic input in Section \ref{NelsonNetII}.